 Method #7: Commercial Real Estate Construction Company Shares

 Investing in commercial real estate does not always mean buying property.
-In some cases, it could mean investing in companies that have direct exposure to the commercial real estate industry.
-For example, Skanska (Ticker: SKBSY) is a global construction company who builds important, large scale commercial property projects.
+In some cases, it could mean investing in companies that have direct exposure to construction in the commercial real estate industry.
+For example, Skanska (Ticker: SKBSY) is a global construction company who works with commercial real estate developers to build important, large scale commercial property projects.

 The benefit of this approach is that it is a relatively cheap and easy way to gain exposure to commercial property assets.
 And, because shares are publicly traded, they offer liquidity, diversification, and low transaction costs.